 The member grade of Fellow is conferred in recognition conferred automatically on nomination - only a fracof unusual and outstanding professional distinction.
 It tion of those nominated are elected.
-Sixteen MTT-S is awarded at the initiative of the IEEE Board of Di- members who were evaluated by our Society were rectors following a rigorous nomination and evaluation process.
-Individuals receiving this distinction have demonstrated extraordinary contributions to one or In addition, seventeen other MTT-S members were more fields of electrical engineering, electronics, computer engineering, or related sciences.
+Sixteen MTT-S is awarded at the initiative of the IEEE Board of Di- members who were evaluated by our Society were rectors following a rigorous nomination and evaluation elected to the grade of Fellow, effective 1 January 2007. process.
+Individuals receiving this distinction have demonstrated extraordinary contributions to one or In addition, seventeen other MTT-S members were more fields of electrical engineering, electronics, comelected to the grade of Fellow in 2007 after their qualputer engineering, or related sciences.
 This grade is not ifications were evaluated by other IEEE societies.